PanicAtTheKernl/YetAnotherBypassMod/README.md

 ./gradlew build jar
 ```

-Your magical JAR will appear in `build/libs/` when Gradle finishes.
+The compiled JAR file will be located in `build/libs/`.

 ---

-## Installing YABM 🎉
+## Installation

-All you need:
+### Requirements

-* Fabric ⚡
+* Fabric Loader
 * `YetAnotherBypassMod-X.X.X-X.X.(X).jar`

-Drop it in, start Minecraft, and **enjoy server exploration like never before**! 🐾
+Simply place the JAR file in your `mods` folder, launch Minecraft, and YABM will be ready for use.

 ---

-## License 📜
+## License

-MIT Licensed.
-Share, play, and enjoy however you like!
+YABM is MIT licensed.
+You are free to use, modify, and distribute the software.
 [`LICENSE`](https://github.com/PanicAtTheKernl/YetAnotherBypassMod/blob/main/LICENSE)